dbj-data/bench/.vscode/readme/readme.md

 All of this requires focus, knowledge and experience.
 Most of the time problems with VS Code do arise when you move to another machine.
 It can be a very different machine and things need readjusting.

-In case some of these builds "suddenly" stop working, just open the terminal from VS Code and type "cl".
-Part of your output will be this
+In case some of these builds "suddenly" stop working, just open the terminal from VS Code and type `cl`.
+Part of your output will be very simillar to this:

 ```
 Microsoft (R) C/C++ Optimizing Compiler Version 19.27.29112 for x86